April 13, 2020

 Analysis of the regional-technological data provides the most interesting feedback.
 The regional differences in expert expectations of innovation, for example, might be explained by different economic systems.
 While more free-market countries will be forced to innovate their changing work practices in a turbulent labor market, government-controlled economies can always create employment on a whim.
 Conversely, more autocratic governments will be less constrained by privacy regulations, popular opinion, and disconnected datasets, allowing them to innovate more efficiently and aggressively with regards to data and AI, and to integrate those technologies into society more rapidly.

 Also notable are perceptions that developing economies will not see a surge in technological innovation as a result of COVID-19.
 These might reflect different notions of what innovation will look like and where it will come from.
-While more developed economies will probably continue fueling innovation alongside their recovery efforts, others will not have that luxury.
+While more developed economies will probably continue incentivizing innovation alongside their recovery efforts, others will not have that luxury.
 And, accordingly, innovation from more developed economies will more likely consist of new technologies shaped by the pandemic and their response, i.e. innovation and recovery.
 On the other hand, less developed economies may be more prone to innovate by adapting older technologies and systems to better suit their current needs—innovation in recovery.

 In addition, one should remember that nations are heterogeneous: Different demographics will benefit from innovation in the aftermath of COVID-19 to different extents.
 For example, while the automation of work might experience an incredible spurt of progress, the employees it displaces won’t profit from the investments that firms have made in their technologies.
-It is therefore crucial to consider not just where innovation will occur, but who will be best situated to benefit, what constituencies will need to be repositioned or retrained, and how the innovation can be harnessed for good.
+It is therefore crucial to consider not just where innovation will occur but who will be best situated to benefit, what constituencies will need to be repositioned or retrained, and how the innovation can be harnessed for good.

 Perhaps most salient though is the overwhelming positivity of the respondents.
 The experts rarely, if ever, indicated a belief that the virus would hinder innovation in any field, implying that they view innovation mainly as a response to crisis and challenge, and less as a function of resource allocation.
 However, handling the pandemic demands ever-increasing amounts of time, money, and manpower, some of which must be diverted away from fueling innovation.
-Importantly, the crisis is still ongoing which makes accurate predictions about recovery rather challenging.
+Importantly, the crisis is still ongoing, making accurate predictions about recovery rather challenging.